oyebiyisunday/Sunday-Oyebiyi-Portfolio/README.md

-# Sunday Oyebiyi

-Sunday Oyebiyi is a Business Analyst and Systems Builder focused on logistics and supply chain platforms.
+# Sunday Oyebiyi is a Business Analyst and Systems Builder focused on logistics and supply chain platforms.

-Founder of CoreStack Technologies, where I lead product thinking, system design, and business analysis for distributed commerce systems.
+Founder of CoreStack, where he leads product thinking, system design, and business analysis for distributed commerce systems.

 ## ⚙️ Core Focus Areas